CSIS-iLab/ocean/_drafts/launch-of-the-stephenson-ocean-security-project.md.md

 title: Launch of the Stephenson Ocean Security Project
 date: 2019-01-15 05:00:00 +0000
 excerpt: The Stephenson Ocean Security Project launched Wednesday, January 9, 2019.
   Senator Sheldon Whitehouse (D-RI) provided keynote remarks.
-The event also featured expert panels that explored the intersection of fisheries and security risk in the South China Sea and the challenge and opportunity presented by marine resources in the new Arctic Ocean.
+The event featured expert panels that explored the intersection of fisheries and security risk in the South China Sea and the challenge and opportunity presented by marine resources in the new Arctic Ocean.
 authors: []
-lede: ''
+lede: The Stephenson Ocean Security Project launched Wednesday, January 9, 2019.
+Senator Sheldon Whitehouse (D-RI) provided keynote remarks.
-keywords: []
+keywords:
+- Event
 further_reading: ''
 related_commentary:
 - _posts/2018-12-10-making-the-oceans-more-secure.md